 Let’s stop the obsession with millennials and let's stop assuming that they're a single, homogeneous group who share the same values

-As I write, my In box contains hundreds of emails offering advice on how to market to Millennials, covering everything from financial services to handbags.
-They talk about the importance of "being transparent," of recognizing the importance of friends and "prioritizing positive brand experience," as if these are things that the rest of us couldn’t possibly want.
+As I write, my inbox contains hundreds of emails offering advice on how to market to millennials, covering everything from financial services to handbags.
+They talk about the importance of "being transparent", of recognising the importance of friends, and "prioritising positive brand experience", as if these are things that the rest of us couldn’t possibly want.